ijaaz/wix/critical-thinking/11th grade.md

 Everyone needs to understand and combat global warming, otherwise we are lost.

-Looking at this project from a distance,
+Looking at this project from a distance, i can see that  needed to have a better grasp on the science of global warming.

+If I could have redone this project, I'd have started my work earlier.